ff6347/ff6347.github.io/work/index.md

 # Work

-## FH Potsdam _(University of Applied Sciences Potsdam (Germany))_

 ### Full time lecturer and lab supervisor
-_(since September 2015)_

-### part time lab supervisor

-- September 2013 bis September 2015 Werkstattleiter der Interfaces Werkstatt an der Fachhochschule Potsdam
+Since September 2015 im fully employed as research assistant at the FH Potsdam (University of Applied Sciences Potsdam (Germany)).
+I still do now and then some freelance work but most of my time goes into teaching "Physical Computing" and "Creative Coding".

+### Part Time Lab Supervisor

+From September 2013 till September 2015 I've been part time employed (first 50% then 75%) as lab supervisor at the FH Potsdam (University of Applied Sciences Potsdam (Germany)).
+There I started to dive deeper into "Physical Computing", server administration, "Creative Coding" and teaching.
+Starting from the winter semester 2014/2015 I started to teach in the basics module a full 10 credit point seminar and gave several workshops besides that.

 ### Freelancer
 _(since 2008)_
 Besides the cooperations with Grenzfarben & Forseesense I work as a freelance designer and programmer.
 I'm involved in the development of [youstar.io](http://www.youstar.io/) and I sell script plugins for Adobe After Effects on [aescripts.com](http://aescripts.com/authors/f-l/fabiantheblind/).
+From time to time I get hired for some programming work or motion graphics.

 ### Forseesense & Grenzfarben
 _(since 2008)_
 While working for Mazooka was fun it still was a lot of work in sales.
 I decided to move on and had the luck to meet the Sebastian Matthäus and join the [Grenzfarben](http://www.grenzfarben.de/) group to produce product catalouges for the retailers like JustMusic and Sound Service.
 It started out as a job for one catalouge end ended in a long cooperation on catalouges in layout and prepress, the integration of our own media management software ([MPO](http://mediaplanungonline.de/)) into InDesign via Scripting and several animated short movies for exhibitions like BMW Junior-Campus, Deutsches Technikmuseum and companies like Erlebniskontor GmbH.

-2009 bis heute Freier Mitarbeiter in den Gruppen Forseesense und Grenzfarben in Video Produktion, Animation, Exponate Planung, Satz und Layout, Integration der hauseigenen Medienplanung für Katalogproduktionen in Adobe InDesign

 ### Mazooka
 _(2005 to 2008)_